 This operation is used by the Media Application Provider to destroy a Content Preparation Template resource.
 The HTTP DELETE method shall be used for this purpose, citing the resource identifier of the target Content Preparation Template in the request URL.

-If the operation is successful, the Media AF shall return a 200 (OK) response message with an empty message body.
+If the operation is successful, the Media AF shall return a 204 (No Content) response message with an empty message body.

-If the Content Preparation Template is still referenced by a Content Hosting Configuration or Content Publishing Configuration, the operation shall fail with HTTP error response status code 409 (Conflict).
+If the Content Preparation Template is still referenced by a Content Hosting Configuration or Content Publishing Configuration, the operation shall fail with HTTP error response status code 409 (Conflict) that includes an error message body per clause 7.1.7.

 5.2.6 Edge Resources provisioning